coniferousdyer/ASCII-Spacewars/README.md

 ## <strong>Rules of the Game</strong>

-Your mission is to shoot down all the enemy spaceships before they reach the bottom of the screen.
+Your mission is to shoot down all the enemy spaceships before they reach the bottom of the screen (i.e. when Distance Left becomes 0).
 If you fail to do so, you lose.
-If you shoot them all down in time, you win.
+If you shoot them all down in time (i.e. Ships Left becomes 0), you win.
 <br><br>

 ## <strong>Game Instructions</strong>